TalBenjamin/python-final-exercise/README.md

 # The calculator follows this logic:
   go over elements of expression
-    if operand, push to operand stack
+  - if operand, push to operand stack
-    if ( push to operators stack
+  - if ( push to operators stack
-    if ) do all operations in operator stack until you reach ( if operator, do all operations in operator stack that are stronger or equal to current operator, add results to operand stack and current operator to operator stack as long as there are operators in stack, perform all remaining operations.
+  - if ) do all operations in operator stack until you reach (
+  - if operator, do all operations in operator stack that are stronger or equal to current operator, add results to operand stack and current operator to operator stack

+  As long as there are operators in stack, perform all remaining operations.

 # Some things to note
   - the calculator completely disregards whitespaces